River Ver, Moor Mill & Verulamium

 - In 90 metres go through a metal swing gate to the right of a wooden fieldgate.
 In a further 100 metres go over a series of four car-wide wooden plank bridges.
 In 140 metres pass through a metal swing gate to the left of a wooden fieldgate.
 In a further 70 metres you come to a tarmac road, which you cross, to continue straight on, along a car-wide road marked “Munden Estate", your direction 140°.

-- In 40 metres you pass house no.18, ignoring a wooden kissing gate on your left-hand side and go straight on through a metal swing gate to the left of a metal fieldgate on bridleway No 9, a surfaced car-wide road.
+- In 40 metres you pass house no.18, ignoring a wooden kissing gate on your left-hand side and go straight on through a metal swing gate to the left of a metal fieldgate on bridleway No 9, a concrete car-wide road.

 - In 300 metres ignore a wooden kissing gate and footpath signpost to the right.
 In 50 metres fork left on a gravel car-wide road, which is signposted as a bridleway, your direction 100°.